 He made the move from industry into consultancy in 1998, working for KPMG and IBM Global Services before joining BearingPoint in 2005.
-As a consultant James has worked for a range of blue chip companies across multiple industries with a particular specialism in Automotive.
+As a consultant, James has worked for a range of blue chip companies across multiple industries with a particular specialism in Automotive.
 His advisory work with clients is focused on developing and operationalising strategy, target operating model design, digital transformation and operational performance improvement.

 David is a Non-Executive Director, Advisor and Chartered Engineer.
 He began his career as an engineer in the aerospace industry working across the world for customers such as Boeing and Airbus in both design and manufacturing functions.
-Following this he was Chief Executive of the Engineering Employers Federation for London and the South East (EEF South) and a Director of EEF for over 12 years.
+Following this, he was Chief Executive of the Engineering Employers Federation for London and the South East (EEF South) and a Director of EEF for over 12 years.
 He worked with hundreds of technology based companies and led the team that delivered the Manufacturing Advisory Service for London and the South East.

-He has been a Non-Executive Director and Trustee for nearly 20 years and as well as working with many technology and manufacturing businesses, has been retained by DMH Stallard LLP, a leading law firm for over 5 years as their Strategic Advisor on manufacturing matters.
+He has been a Non-Executive Director and Trustee for nearly 20 years and as well as working with many technology and manufacturing businesses has been retained by DMH Stallard LLP, a leading law firm for over 5 years as their Strategic Advisor on manufacturing matters.

 David is a Fellow of the Royal Aeronautical Society, Member of the Institute of Materials, Mineralogy and Mining, a Liveryman of the Worshipful Company of World Traders and a Freeman of the City of London.

-In his spare time he is a member of the Board of Trustees of a local arts centre and theatre company, ECB level 2 cricket coach and keen cyclist.
+In his spare time, he is a member of the Board of Trustees of a local arts centre and theatre company, ECB level 2 cricket coach and keen cyclist.

 Since 2010, he has been involved in a portfolio of activities, including: Independent Director to a US privately owned IT services company, FuelQuest Inc., Director of Stone & Associates, which primarily advised companies seeking growth internationally.
 He is a member of the International Advisory Board at Surrey University and is also a visiting professor in the Surrey Business School.
 He was part of the London Olympics Protocol Team and raises funds for cancer charities.

-Gavin is a graduate of the University of Surrey with a successful 35 year career in education, technology and entrepreneurship.
+Gavin is a graduate of the University of Surrey with a successful 35-year career in education, technology and entrepreneurship.
 His career has ranged from senior executive positions in the United States with Ashton-Tate, Ansa and Norton Utilities through to entrepreneurial ventures in the UK and elsewhere including being a co-founder of WinMail.
 Creative and innovative with a track record of leadership and business transformation and turnaround.

-Recently retired from corporate life having completed a 42 year career in engineering and management, Richard has unique experience of managing in the public sector, FTSE 100 sector, and global private equity environments.
+Recently retired from corporate life having completed a 42-year career in engineering and management, Richard has unique experience of managing in the public sector, FTSE 100 sector, and global private equity environments.

 After studying electrical engineering at Sheffield, he commenced a career with British Railways as a sponsored engineering management trainee.
 Richard reached senior management status within the organisation and was notably appointed to take charge of the Southern signal engineering projects business in the aftermath of the Clapham Junction rail disaster in 1989, in which 35 people died as the result of a major systemic failure within the signalling organisation.

 In the early 1990’s Richard managed the creation and privatisation of a significant engineering business within British Railways.
-Later following sale to the global conglomerate BTR, transferred as Chief Executive of one of BTR’s subsidiary companies.
+Later following the sale to the global conglomerate BTR, he transferred as Chief Executive of one of BTR’s subsidiary companies.